pmneila/PyMCubes/README.md

 areas where the binary embedding array is 0, and positive values in the areas where it is 1.
-In this way, `mcubes.smooth` keeps all the information from the original embedding function, including fine details and thin structures that are commonly eroded by more standard smoothing methods.
+In this way, `mcubes.smooth` keeps all the information from the original embedding function, including fine details and thin structures that are commonly eroded by other standard smoothing methods.